Table of contents

 Common uses of IPA that you may not know!

-IPA is most commonly used to remove the non-polar compounds, which are anything from fats to oils to gasoline, as opposed to nonpolar compounds like water or ammonia.
+IPA is most commonly used to remove non-polar compounds, which are anything from fats to oils to gasoline, as opposed to nonpolar compounds like water or ammonia.
 And because of these properties, it is often used as a household cleaner ( cleaning grease clothes).
-It also removes the odor.
-Likewise, most of the detailers tend to use this product due to its cleaning properties, in order to remove substances like wax or sealants.
+It also removes the odour.
+Likewise, most detailers tend to use this product due to its cleaning properties to remove substances like wax or sealants.

 1. REMOVES WAX OR SEALANTS FROM PAINTED SURFACES